Aetherys-sudo/Logfind/README.md

 # Logfind
 Simple tool that searches for files that contain given word(s).
+This tool should mimic part of grep's functionality, although pretty limited.

 USAGE: "./logfind <words>"
 OPTIONAL: -o (logic OR, shows files that contain at least one word)